Manuel A. Odría: 1948 Peruvian coup d’etat and Presidency

 In 1945, José Bustamante had attained the presidency with the help of the American Popular Revolutionary Alliance (APRA).
 Soon, major disagreements arose between Víctor Raúl Haya de la Torre, the founder of APRA, and President Bustamante.
 The President disbanded his Aprista cabinet and replaced it with a mostly military one.
 Odría, a fierce opponent of APRA, was appointed Minister of Government and Police.
 In 1948, Odría and other right-wing elements urged Bustamante to ban APRA.
 When the President refused, Odría resigned his post.
 On October 27, 1948, he led a successful military coup against the government and took over as president.
 After two years, he resigned and had one of his colleagues, Zenón Noriega, take office as a puppet president so he could run for president as a civilian.
 He was duly elected a month later as the only candidate.

 Odría came down hard on APRA, momentarily pleasing the oligarchy and all others on the right.
 Like Juan Perón, he followed a populist course that won him great favor with the poor and lower classes.
 A thriving economy allowed him to indulge in expensive but crowd-pleasing social policies.
 At the same time, however, civil rights in the nation were severely restricted and corruption was rampant throughout his régime.
 People feared that his dictatorship would run indefinitely; they were surprised when Odría legalized opposition parties in 1956 and called fresh elections.
 He did not run for office.
+He favored Hernando de Lavalle y Garcia in the election.
 He was succeeded by a former president, Manuel Prado.